-- Information sheet on the physical job demands, employment opportunities, salary range, working conditions, safety hazards, and licensing requirements. - Colleges assessment rates, Federal disclosures of completion, retention and placement rates.
-If applicable, passing rates on State Board Exams - A copy of the college's Catalog - A copy of the College Performance Fact Sheet (Applicable to colleges operating in California) - I confirm that prior to my enrollment, I physically visited the college, and I had the opportunity to observe classes and other instruction; talk with students and instructors, and tour the facility. - I have provided proof of my ability to benefit from the training.
-I provided a copy of my High College diploma or its equivalency.

-I certify that I have received the disclosures indicated below, at the time of my actual enrollment and signing of my enrollment agreement.

-- I have received a completed copy of the enrollment agreement/contract, indicating all college charges and terms of payment to meet the cost of the course of study. - (If applicable), I have applied for a student loan.
-I have been advised of my obligation to repay any Federal student loan that I could receive.

-I certify that I have received the disclosures indicated below on the first day of class.
+Information sheet on the physical job demands, employment opportunities, salary range, working conditions, safety hazards, and licensing requirements.
+College's assessment rates, Federal disclosures of completion, retention, and placement rates.
+If applicable, passing rates on State Board Exams A copy of the college's Catalog A copy of the College Performance Fact Sheet (Applicable to colleges operating in California) I confirm that prior to my enrollment, I physically visited the college, and I had the opportunity to observe classes and other instruction; talk with students and instructors and tour the facility.
+I have provided proof of my ability to benefit from the training.
+I provided a copy of my High School diploma or its equivalency. ify that I have received the disclosures indicated below, at the time of my actual lment and signing of my enrollment agreement.
+I have received a completed copy of the enrollment agreement/contract, indicating all college charges and terms of payment to meet the cost of the course of study.
+(If applicable), I have applied for a student loan.
+I have been advised of my obligation to repay any Federal student loan that I could receive. cert tify that I have received the disclosures indicated below on the first day of class. cert cert tify that I have received the disclosures indicated below on the first day of class. cert tify that I have received the disclosures indicated below on the first day of class.
+Orientation Class